tracel-ai/burn/README.md

 For [backends developed from scratch by the Burn team](#backends), an asynchronous execution style is used, which allows to perform various optimizations, such as the previously mentioned automatic kernel fusion.

-Asynchronous execution also ensures that the normal execution of the framework does not block the model computations, which implies that the framework overhead does not impact the speed of execution.
+Asynchronous execution also ensures that the normal execution of the framework does not block the model computations, which implies that the framework overhead won't impact the speed of execution significantly.
 Conversely, the intense computations in the model do not interfere with the responsiveness of the framework.
-For more information about our asynchronous backends, see <a href="https://burn.dev/blog/creating-high-performance-asynchronous-backends-with-burn-compute">this blog post</a>.
+For more information about our asynchronous backends, see [this blog post](https://burn.dev/blog/creating-high-performance-asynchronous-backends-with-burn-compute).

 <br />